kinshi/c3l/README.md

 for an example of using the ROM character set and the ASCII to PETSCII translation of printVicPet.

-Sprites flicker and cause characters on the screen to flicker too.
-I'm not sure if this is VICE or if it would happen on a real C128.

 ### Character mode
 I pretty much include everything you need to take control of character mode.
 I also included PETSCII print functions, so you can use the ROM character set